kubesphere/community/STEERING COMMITTEE.md

 ## Meetings

 The KubeSphere steering committee meets bi-weekly on every other Wednesday mornings.
-The meeting notes will be open to the committee members only because of the nature of the discussions.
+The meeting notes are open to the committee members only because of the nature of the discussions.